NicoMad44/Nicolas_Madier_Portfolio/README.md

 "React Portfolio 2" by Sridhar Chandrasekar: https://github.com/Sridhar-C-25/react_portfolio_2

-The structure, sections, styling and content have been significantly modified to match my own profile, projects and design preferences.
+The structure, components, sections, styling and content have been significantly modified to match my own profile, projects and design preferences.